 In the center of Baie-Saint-Paul, Charlevoix, Hotel La Ferme is located on the shores of the St. Lawrence River and has 145 rooms and lofts spread across five buildings on the property.
 Once the location of one of the largest farms in the area, the property was purchased by Gautier with the intention of creating a hotel within the original farm structure.
 After a fire burned the farm to the ground, a new hotel had to be built and Gauthier did so in the footprints of the original farm, using much of the reclaimed wood that survived the fire.

-Every room at the Hotel La Ferme is full of character, personality and charm.
+Every room at the Hotel La Ferme is full of character, personality, and charm.
 With seven different types of rooms to choose from and prices ranging from $89 to $379 per night (Canadian dollars), there’s something for everyone at the hotel.
-As the hotel puts it best, the rooms offer “cozy comfort, streamlined design and furnishings that are trendy yet sophisticated.”
+As the hotel puts it best, the rooms offer “cozy comfort, streamlined design, and furnishings that are trendy yet sophisticated.”
 As I would like to put it, “they’re awesome.”

 Spa Du Verger

 The Spa Du Verger is located in the hotel and is the perfect way to finish your day after hitting the slopes.
 Whether you choose the Swedish massage, Ebb & Tide hot shell massage or take advantage of the thermal experience, you’re sure to be relaxed and ready for what tomorrow brings.
-There are several great packages to choose from but to give you an idea, an hour-long Swedish massage, a 30-minute facial luminous and a healthy snack will run you $155 and for two people to experience just the thermal experience it’s $60.
-This also includes two robes, two reusable water bottles and two healthy snacks.
+There are several great packages to choose from but to give you an idea, an hour-long Swedish massage, a 30-minute facial luminous, and a healthy snack will run you $155 and for two people to experience just the thermal experience it’s $60.
+This also includes two robes, two reusable water bottles, and two healthy snacks.

 The best way to explain the thermal experience is as a sequence of transitions between soaking in the spa hot tub and dropping yourself in a shockingly cold body of water.
 Several times.
-It may sound crazy but you feel quite invigorated and relaxed afterwards.
+It may sound crazy but you feel quite invigorated and relaxed afterward.
 Following your time spent back and forth between the bodies of water, you head into the spa for some time in the sauna and steam room.
 There’s also a crushed ice machine that you use to massage your muscles.
 It’s awesome.